N. Trivikrama Rao

 N. Trivikrama Rao was an Indian film producer, director and screenwriter in Telugu cinema.
-He was the younger brother of N. T. Rama Rao and the co-owner of National Art Theatre, Madras, a production house under which he has co-produced 40 feature films alongside N. T. Rama Rao.
-He has received four National Film Awards, three Andhra Pradesh state Nandi Awards and two Filmfare Awards South.
+He was the younger brother of N. T. Rama Rao and the co-owner of National Art Theatre, a production house under which he has co-produced 40 feature films alongside his brother.
+He has received four National Film Awards, three state Nandi Awards and two Filmfare Awards South.
+Kalyan Chakravarthy who appeared in around 15 films in 1980s was his son.